PRC Private Server API

 Applications that send requests to invalid server-keys will be permanently blocked via IP if they continually send invalid requests over the period of several days.

-As a best practice, if you receive a 403 error, stop using that server-key as it has likely been regenerated by the server's owner.
+As a best practice, if you receive a 403 error several times, stop using that server-key as it has likely been regenerated by the server's owner.